Low (David Bowie album): Critical reception

 Other reviewers praised the record.
 NME's Ian MacDonald found Low "stunningly beautiful [...] the sound of Sinatra reproduced by Martian computers".
 He considered it a conceptual sequel to Station to Station and concluded that Low is "the ONLY contemporary rock album".
 Michael Watts of Melody Maker called it "the music of Now", praising the album as feeling "right for the times", despite its lack of popularity.
-A reviewer for Billboard described the second side as "adventurous" with an appeal that was as yet uncertain, while Canadian critic Dave Winnitowy found Low "hideously interesting".
-Though John Rockwell of The New York Times called the lyrics "mindless" and described the instruments as "strange and spacey", he found the album "alluringly beautiful".
+A reviewer for Billboard described the second side as "adventurous" with an appeal that was as yet uncertain, while Canadian critic Dale Winnitowy found Low "hideously interesting".
+Though John Rockwell of The New York Times called the lyrics "mindless" and described the instruments as "strange and spacey", he found the album "alluringly beautiful" and "one of the finest disks of his career."
 Sounds magazine's Tim Lott considered Low both Bowie and Eno's best work thus far and a "mechanical classic".

 Bowie's musical direction perplexed some reviewers.
 Rockwell felt that Bowie's fans would find Low was his finest work after they overcame their shock at hearing it for the first time.
 In National RockStar, David Hancock was surprised the record was Bowie's, calling it "his most bizarre and adventurous LP".
 Kris Needs in ZigZag described Low as strange and shocking but believed it was one of Bowie's greatest achievements.
 Phonograph Record's Bud Scoppa felt the album made little sense.
 He found it "the most intimate and free recording this extraordinary artist has yet made", and believed listeners would be "baffled" by it or "give in" to it.
+In lists compiling the best albums of the year, Low placed at number 15 by Sounds and number 27 by NME.
+In The Village Voice's annual Pazz & Jop poll compiling the year's best albums, Low placed at number 26.

-Aftermath
+Subsequent events

-Although RCA was hoping he would tour to support Low, Bowie opted instead to continue to support Pop on his tour to promote The Idiot.
+Against RCA's wishes, Bowie declined to tour Low and instead supported Pop on his own tour to promote The Idiot.
 Bowie was adamant about not taking the spotlight away from Pop, often staying behind his keyboards and not addressing the audience.
-The tour began on 1 March 1977 and ended on 16 April.
-At the end of the tour, Bowie and Pop returned to the studio to record Pop's second studio album Lust for Life (1977).
-Bowie played a minor role in Lust for Life, allowing Pop to compose his own arrangements for the tracks, resulting in a sound more reminiscent of Pop's earlier work.
-Recording took place at Hansa by the Wall in West Berlin and was completed in two and a half weeks, from May to June 1977.
-Although Bowie had told interviewers in 1978 he planned to do a third collaboration with Pop, the album would be their last official collaboration until the mid-1980s.
+The tour ran from March to mid-April 1977.
+At the end of the tour, Bowie and Pop returned to Hansa by the Wall in West Berlin to record Pop's second studio album Lust for Life (1977).
+Bowie played a more minor role compared to The Idiot, allowing Pop to compose his own arrangements for the tracks, resulting in a sound more reminiscent of Pop's earlier work.
+Recording was completed in two and a half weeks from May to June 1977.
+Although Bowie had told interviewers in 1978 he planned to do a third collaboration with Pop, the album was their last official collaboration until the mid-1980s.